State of Fear: Global warming

-Numerous charts and quotations from real world data, including footnoted charts which strongly suggest mean global temperature is, in this era, lowering.
+The book contains numerous charts and quotations from real world data (including footnoted charts) which suggest mean global temperature is, in this era, lowering.
 Where local temperatures show a general rise in mean temperature, mostly in major world cities, Crichton's characters infer it is due to urban sprawl and deforestation, not carbon emissions.

 Crichton argues for removing politics from science and uses global warming and real-life historical examples in the appendices to make this argument.
 In a 2003 speech at the California Institute of Technology, he expressed his concern about what he considered the "emerging crisis in the whole enterprise of science—namely the increasingly uneasy relationship between hard science and public policy."